eong93/GBDXMaps.github.io/_posts/2017-3-3-building-detection-large-scale.md

 ![clip-blm-acomp.png]({{ site.baseurl }}/images/building-detection-large-scale/clip-blm-acomp.png)
 *The performance on the BLM and CLIP mosaics is close to identical.
 Using the ACOMP mosaic incurs a performance loss which decreases with training sample size.*

-There is no notable difference in performance for the BLM and CLIP mosaics.
-Our interpretation of this result is that using training data across the entire mosaic enables the model to understand the differences in color across the CLIP tiles.
-In contrast, using the ACOMP mosaic results in a rather surprising performance penalty, and wider confidence intervals than the other two cases.
-This result requires further investigation!
-Our guess at the moment is that the model requires more time and/or more data to learn, given that 16-bit imagery contains more information than its DRA'd counterpart.
+Surprisingly, DRA results in a performance enhancement over ACOMP, which is smaller for the larger training set.
+Our tentative interpretation of this result is that the model requires more time and/or more data to learn, given that 16-bit imagery contains more information than its DRA'd counterpart.
+Moreover, there is no notable performance difference between the BLM and CLIP mosaics.
+This is an indication that using training data across the entire mosaic enables the model to understand the differences in color across the CLIP tiles.

 ### Training data spatial distribution